President's Awards

 Invited projects or programs selected will receive an awards packet detailing the second part of the application process:

-You must submit your final application by April 26, 2023, without exception following the timeline provided.
+Submit final applications by 5 p.m., April 29, 2024.
+The committee will provide further information in the awards packet.
 A committee will review all completed submissions and select the final President’s Awards recipients.
-The program coordinator will notify award recipients and provide details regarding the awards ceremony.
+The program coordinator will notify award recipients and provide award ceremony details.

 Project Award category descriptions